 The actual future financial condition, performance and results may differ materially from this document and the Company has no obligation to update any forward-looking statements included.

-This explains some of the unavoidable jargon and technical terms relating to SII, as well as other terms used in our business.
+This explains some of the unavoidable jargon and technical terms relating to SII, as well as other terms we use.

 Quantitative Reporting Templates (QRTs)